DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/extent-class.md

 ##  <a name="rank_constant"></a>classificação

-Armazena a posição do objeto 'extensão'.
+Armazena a classificação do objeto 'extensão'.

 ### <a name="syntax"></a>Sintaxe